acdlite/flummox/docs/quick-start.md

 ### 1. Create some actions

 Actions are groups of functions you call to send data through the dispatcher.
-(Sometimes these are actually called to as *action creators*, while actions are the data structures that are sent through the dispatcher, but whatever.
+(Sometimes these are actually referred to as *action creators*, while actions are the data structures that are sent through the dispatcher, but whatever.
 We're calling going to use *action* to mean the function that triggers the dispatch.)

 To create actions, just extend from the base Actions class and add some methods: